katsaii/gml-prelude/examples/iterators.md

 var array = ["hello", " ", "world"];
 var iter = new Iterator(array);

-var hello_world = iter.Fold("", function(_left, _right) {
+var hello_world = iter.fold("", function(_left, _right) {
 	return _left + _right;
 });
 ```

 Of course, this is a very basic case.
 But now imagine you have an array which is 100 values long, or an array which you don't know the size of, it becomes a lot trickier to add all items in that array together.
-That is why `Fold` is so useful; it abstracts away the boilerplate of `for` loops and accumulators.
+That is why `fold` is so useful; it abstracts away the boilerplate of `for` loops and accumulators.

 ## Advanced Iterator Use